-If it does, then chances are you may be forced to bargain collectively with not just your own employees but also unions representing employees of other businesses within your industry as part of Labor's radical overhaul of the Howard Government's WorkChoices legislation.
+If it does, then as part of the changes contained in the Fair Work Bill introduced into parliament on 25 November 2008, chances are you may be forced to bargain collectively with not just your own employees but also unions representing employees of other businesses within your industry as part of Labor's overhaul of the Howard Government's WorkChoices legislation.

-While it is proposed that the general prohibition on industry wide "pattern bargaining" be retained - in an attempt to encourage bargaining at the enterprise level - one important exception will be a new found capability for employees in industries in the "low-paid stream" to bargain collectively with their employers at a limited industry level, rather than just at the enterprise level.
+While the general prohibition on industry wide "pattern bargaining" will be retained (in an attempt to encourage bargaining at the enterprise level) one important exception will be a new found capability for employees in industries in the "low-paid stream" to bargain collectively with their employers at a limited industry level, rather than just at the enterprise level.

-The initiative was outlined by Julia Gillard in her address to the National Press Club on 17 September 2008.
-Under this new system, the proposed new industrial umpire, Fair Work Australia, will be able to facilitate multiple-employer bargaining for employees who work for specified employers in such industries.
+The initiative was originally outlined by Minister Julia Gillard in her address to the National Press Club on 17 September 2008.
+At that stage, bargaining in the low-paid stream was not intended to be underpinned by compulsory arbitration.
+Under the new system, Fair Work Australia will be able to facilitate multiple-employer bargaining for employees who work for specified employers in such industries.

 Outcomes of multi-employer bargaining in the low-paid stream could include: